purusoni/ESC-Group-CCR-Handbook/README.md

     To cancel all jobs for a user, run `scancel -u <username>`.

 ## Software
-CCR uses EasyBuild to provide access to High Performant Scientific Software (eg. Python, Tensorflow, Numpy).
-[Details here](Software.md).
+CCR uses EasyBuild to provide access to High Performant Scientific Software (eg. Python, Tensorflow, PyTorch, Numpy).
+[Details here](https://docs.ccr.buffalo.edu/en/latest/software/modules/).

 ## OnDemand Portal
 > **Note**: I  would not recommend starting any sort of Job or requesting resources using OnDemand as I've ran into multiple issues and using the command line is much easier.